jessicald/notes/ClassVsDictionary_gist-2861038.md

 `~0.957 - ~0.431 = ~0.526 usec per loop.`

 #### Faster: Adding a new field to an existing object through the namespace operator
-The first test times the creation of a GenderPronouns object and the reassignment of a variable that holds one.
+1. Time the creation of a GenderPronouns object and the reassignment of a variable that holds one.

-This is subtracted from the next test, which recreates and reassigns the object each time to make sure we're always adding a *new* field to the object.
+2. Subtract this from the next test, which recreates and reassigns the object each time to make sure we're always adding a *new* field to the object.

 ```bash
 $ python3.2 -mtimeit -s"from gender import GenderPronouns; pnoun = GenderPronouns('she', 'her', 'her', 'hers', 'herself')" "pnoun = GenderPronouns('she', 'her', 'her', 'hers', 'herself')"